hausec/ADAPE-Script/README.md

 •	Gather the domain policy

 The script will attempt to download the required modules from Github, then erase them after it's done.
 However, some sites don't allow connections to Github or downloads, so it has local functionality too.
 To use it, just download the required modules below and store them in the same folder as this script and it will work without needing the internet.
+I recommend doing this anyways to bypass AV.

 Kerberoast - https://github.com/EmpireProject/Empire/blob/master/data/module_source/credentials/Invoke-Kerberoast.ps1